applegz/Create-Purchasing-Information-and-Receipts-for-Lovely-Loveseats/README.md

 # Codecademy's Python Syntax Project practice
-This is the first project of PYTHON FUNCTIONS AND LOGIC in Codecademy course.
+This is a project of PYTHON FUNCTIONS AND LOGIC in Codecademy course.

 Create-Purchasing-Information-and-Receipts-for-Lovely-Loveseats